Rnd-mi/hw-demo-calculator/README.md

 To test the app you can simply download 'web-calculator.jar' and run it through command prompt.

-Endpoints ('localhost:8080' is ommited):
-1. /calculator - greeting;
+localhost:8080/calculator - greeting

+To perfrom an operation you need to:
-2. choose operation: /plus, /minus, /divide, /multiply
+1. choose from: /plus, /minus, /divide, /multiply
-3. type two numbers after operation as parameters, example: ?num1=10&num2=10
+2. type two numbers after operation as parameters (num1 and num2)

+Example: localhost:8080/calculator/minus?num1=14284&num2=441.23